riceissa/issarice.com/wiki/advice-for-young-people.md

         > touch, and then to have someone hold your hand, stroke your arm,
         > run their fingers through your hair.
 It’s a profound experience.
         > Often, clients cry.”

+some unresolved problems:

+- getting paid to do work
+- romance...